CraftAcademyLabs/coach-guides/weeks/week_3.md

 #### English
-**Pair Programming and User-Oriented Development**
-In week 3 we lay the foundation for an online system that allows users to order food online (Slow Food Challenge).
-We introduce a framework for web based applications ([Sinatra](http://www.sinatrarb.com/)) and give participants an insight into how to work with agile development with a focus on Behavior Driven Development.
-Slow Food Challenge is also about the design pattern Model-View-Controller, relational and features for user registration, authentication, and authorization.
-At the end of the week, we are ready to go live with the Slow Food Online and we publish our system using Heroku.
-To facilitate and automate deployment, our process uses techniques like Continuous Integration and Deployment.
+**Pair Programming and User-Oriented Development** This week we begin to lay the foundation for an online system that allows users to order food online.
+We introduce Sinatra, a framework for web based applications, and give you your first insight into Agile practices, focusing on Behavior Driven Development.
+The Slow Food Challenge is also about thinking more deeply about how the pieces of an application fit together, using advanced techniques such as user registration, authentication and authorization.
+At the end of the week, we are ready to go live with the Slow Food Online application and we deploy our system using Heroku.
+To facilitate and automate our deploy process we use techniques such as Continuous Integration and Continuous Deployment.

 ### Week Lab
 [SlowFood (Sinatra)](https://craftacademy.gitbooks.io/coding-as-a-craft/content/slow_food/slow_food.html)